Tonevanda/DA-Shipping/README.md

 # Projeto-DA-2

-This project aims to test the efficiency of the algorithms used to analyse the Travelling Salesperson Problem (TSP) and design heuristics to solve it, using several datasets from the context of ocean shipping and urban deliveries.
+This project aims to analyse the Travelling Salesperson Problem (TSP) and design heuristics to solve it, using several datasets from the context of ocean shipping and urban deliveries.

 ### Developed by 🧑🏻‍💻